Summer Camp Information Page

 - Many kids love the fact that they don’t have to practice at home that week.
 They come to the studio, practice there with my support and the rest of the day is free for other things!

-- It’s the right balance of work and fun, each two-hour block is designed with variety: independent practice, group interaction, games for reinforcement and more…
+- It’s the right balance of work and fun, each day is designed with variety: independent practice, group interaction, games for reinforcement and more…

-- I’ve found that two hours of play, creativity and practice is just about right.
-I repeatedly hear, “What, that was 2 hours already?”
+- I’ve found that two or two and a half hours of play, creativity and practice is just about right.
+I repeatedly hear, “What, we’re done for today?”

 - Students work through about 8 weeks worth of material in just 4 days and get a huge boost in confidence and motivation!